 Interact connected lighting systems

 The connected lighting systems offered by Signify feature applications that address industry-specific verticals.
 While Interact Office enables user to turn office into a smart sustainable workspace, Interact City can help improve street lighting, safety and reduce energy consumption.

-Other systems offered by the company include Interact Retail, Interact Landmark, Interact Sports and Interact Pro.
+Signify also offers other systems include Interact Retail, Interact Landmark, Interact Sports and Interact Pro.

-Launching the platform, Sumit Padmakar Joshi, Vice Chairman and Managing Director, Signify Innovations India Limited, said, “First, we led the way in energy efficient LED lighting, then in connecting lighting to deliver operational benefits for our customers.
-Now that light points are smart enough to collect data on their performance and the environment around them, we are tapping into that intelligence.”
+Sumit Padmakar Joshi, Vice Chairman and Managing Director, Signify Innovations India Limited stated that at first they led the way in energy efficient LED lighting, then in connecting lighting to deliver operational benefits for our customers.
+Now the light points are smart enough to collect data on their performance and the environment around them, they are tapping into that intelligence.

 Philips Lighting came to be known as Signify from May 16, 2018.
 The new name will be adapted in India from this year.